tannerbohn/tannerbohn.github.io/ideas.markdown

   - convert simulation to image
     - represent state as a position in image as well as colour
     - for each position in image, convert to state alpha, see what state alpha goes to (beta), and colour the position of alpha as beta's colour
-  - use symmetry & asymmetry rules tos generate image
+  - use symmetry & asymmetry rules to generate image
   - algorithm image isomorphism/conversions
     - come up with extended set of cellular automata rules to use and combine to create images
     - image encodes a particle behaviour